Spenser Watkins

-Spenser David Watkins (born August 27, 1992) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and Oakland Athletics, and in the Chinese Professional Baseball League (CPBL) for the TSG Hawks.
+Spenser David Watkins (born August 27, 1992) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Baltimore Orioles and Oakland Athletics, and in Taiwan's China Professional Baseball League (CPBL) for the TSG Hawks.
 Watkins was drafted by the Detroit Tigers in the 30th round of the 2014 MLB draft.

 Career

 Detroit Tigers

 Watkins attended Horizon High School in Scottsdale, Arizona.
 He was drafted by the Detroit Tigers out of Western Oregon University in the 30th round, 910th overall, of the 2014 Major League Baseball draft.
 Watkins made his professional debut with the rookie-level Gulf Coast League Tigers, posting a 3–2 record and 3.83 ERA with 43 strikeouts in 10 games.
 He split the 2015 season between the Low-A Connecticut Tigers and the Single-A West Michigan Whitecaps, accumulating a 5–4 record and 2.48 ERA with 69 strikeouts in 16 games between the two affiliates.
 On April 18, 2016, Watkins was suspended 50 games after a second positive test of a drug of abuse.
 Once activated he spent time with the Double-A Erie SeaWolves and West Michigan, pitching to a 5–3 record and 3.97 ERA between the two teams.

 In 2017, Watkins split the season between the High-A Lakeland Flying Tigers and West Michigan, pitching to a cumulative 9–4 record and 3.53 ERA with 83 strikeouts in 109 2/3 innings of work.
 For the 2018 season, Watkins played with the Triple-A Toledo Mud Hens, Erie, and Lakeland, logging a 10–7 record and 2.76 ERA in 27 appearances between the three clubs.
 In 2019, Watkins split time between Toledo, Erie, and Lakeland, struggling to a 6.07 ERA and 9–7 record with 121 strikeouts in 138 innings pitched.

 Watkins did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On July 3, 2020, Watkins was released by the Tigers organization.